This post mainly focuses on interview questions asked in the data science interview.

 Answer: The best way to visualize outliers is to draw the “Box Plot”.
 There are some other methods also like: Z-score (Statistical methods)

 You can check “how to draw box plot” here: https://www.letthedataconfess.com/data-analysis-part-2/

 One of the most confusing questions!
 Normal distribution and Gaussian distribution are different names of the same distribution.
 Normal Distribution is a probability density curve where observations are clustered around the central peak.

 Usually, most of the methods for machine learning take assumptions that data distribution is Gaussian.
 Because in real life, mostly all kinds of data distribution are “Normal Distribution”

 For more details about Normal distribution, check the following link: https://statisticsbyjim.com/basics/normal-distribution/

 4. How to solve the problems faced if the data is showing skewness?

 Answer: First, let us understand, what is skewness?

 Skewness is the asymmetry in the normal distribution.
 It tells that to which extent data distribution differs from a normal one.

-If data is skewed (positive or negative) then it means that the mean and median are not the same.
+If the data is showing skewness (positive or negative), then it means that the mean and median are not the same.
 As most of the algorithms are based on the assumptions of normal data distribution, it may lead to inaccurate results.